abeimler/ecs_benchmark/README.md

 ## TL;DR Results

-The benchmark results are displayed in tables and charts, allowing you to quickly compare the performance of different ECS frameworks in different scenarios.
 When using ECS frameworks, it's important to benchmark your specific use case and compare the results.
 Therefore, the results of these benchmarks should be used as a starting point for your own benchmarking efforts.